Are you looking for the best beaches in France? We certainly were, so we hit France’s coast to find them!

 Located in the lovable commune of Saint-Cast-le-Guildo in France’s Brittany region, the rural district’s Grande Plage should be on everyone’s bucket list.
 A fairly underrated destination, the beauty of this place lies in its rural charm, small town vibes, welcoming locals and scenic landscapes.

 The 2.2 kilometer Grande Plage is definitely among the best northern beaches in France and we think it deserves a place among the very best beaches France has to offer, competing with the sophisticated French Riviera beaches.
-The mighty stretch of sand is not only ideal for beaching and swimming, but on occasion can offer ideal conditions for sailing as well.
+The mighty stretch of sand is not only ideal for beaching and swimming.
+It can, on occasion, offer ideal conditions for sailing as well.
 So pack up your sailing gear and start planning your visit ASAP!

 Where to Stay: When it comes to accommodation, there are a wide variety of places to choose from in Saint-Cast-le-Guildo, ranging from charming campgrounds to 4-star hotels.
 The inviting Hôtel de l’Espérance is great for those in search of a budget-friendly place to spend the night merely 50 meters away from the beach.